-In summary, a secure multiparty protocol will not reveal more information to a particular party than the information that can be induced by looking at that party's input and the output.
+In summary, a secure multiparty protocol will not reveal more information to a particular party than the information that can be induced by looking at that party's in- and output.

-B.2 Cryptographic Definitions
+Appendix B.2.
+Cryptographic Definitions

-Security of the oblivious transfer relies on certain function being infeasible to compute and the ability to simulate values seen during the protocol by choosing a random number.
+Security of the oblivious transfer relies on certain functions being infeasible to compute and the ability to simulate values seen during the protocol by choosing a random number.
 Two key assumptions used are given below.

-Computational Diffie-Hellman Assumption (Diffie & Hellman 1976): Assume that p is a very large prime number and g is the generator of its multiplicative group (i.e., every number between $1 \dots p-1$ can be written as $g^k \mod p$ for some k between $1 \dots p-1$).
-The computational Diffie-Hellman Assumption states that given $g^a \mod p$ and $g^b \mod p$ (Note that a and b is not given), there is no efficient way to compute $g^{ab} \mod p$.
+Computational Diffie-Hellman Assumption (Diffie and Hellman 1976).
+Assume that p is a very large prime number and g is the generator of its multiplicative group (i.e., every number between 1, ..., p - 1 can be written as $g^k \mod p$ for some k between 1, ..., p - 1).
+The computational Diffie-Hellman assumption states that given $g^a \mod p$ and $g^b \mod p$ (note that a and b are not given), there is no efficient way to compute $g^{ab} \mod p$ .

-Random Oracle Assumption: In the construction of the protocol, we will use a cryptographic Hash function H. We assume that this function is known to all parties (e.g., SHA (NIS 1995)) and it maps its input to what appears to be (is computationally indistinguishable from) a random output.
-The computationally indistinguishability of the output of commonly used cryptographic hash functions from a random output is not formally provable (yet), but is a common assumption in the cryptography literature.
+Random Oracle Assumption.
+In the construction of the protocol, we will use a cryptographic hash function H. We assume that this function is known to all parties (e.g., SHA (NIS 1995)), and it maps its input to what appears to be (is computationally indistinguishable from) a random output.
+The computationally indistinguishability of the output of commonly used cryptographic hash functions from a random output is not formally provable (yet) but is a common assumption in the cryptography literature.

-The Computational Diffie-Hellman Assumption is the basis for the Diffie-Hellman key exchange protocol, and it is similar to the assumptions relied on by other public-key cryptosystems.
-The Random Oracle assumption is also relied on by many cryptosystems (Goldreich 2004b).
-If either does not hold, many commonly-used encryption schemes could be broken.
+The computational Diffie-Hellman assumption is the basis for the Diffie-Hellman key exchange protocol, and it is similar to the assumptions relied on by other public-key cryptosystems.
+The random oracle assumption is also relied on by many cryptosystems (Goldreich 2004b).
+If either does not hold, many commonly used encryption schemes could be broken.

-B.3 1 out of n Oblivious Transfer
+Appendix B.3.
+1-Out-of-n Oblivious Transfer

-We now provide an approach to extend the 1 out of 2 protocol to generate a 1 out of n protocol.
+We now provide an approach to extend the 1-out-of-2 protocol to generate a 1-out-of-n protocol.
 The basic idea is that the values in the boxes are masked using an exclusive or with $\log n$ bits.
 Each bit is an encrypted value, with two keys for each bit.
 One key is used if that bit in the binary representation of the desired box number is 0, the other if it is 1.
-Encryption requires two inputs, the key and value to be encrypted; for cryptographic reasons, the value being encrypted must be different for each box, but known to both parties - the box number itself meets this criteria.

-\bigcirc sends the value EB_i (exclusive or of encryptions and contents) for every box to \triangle .
-To recover the key, \triangle chooses a 0 or 1 as the value it will be able to recover for each bit (corresponding to the binary representation of the desired box number.)
-Each bit of the key is transferred using 1 out of 2 oblivious transfer; \triangle will only be able to recover the key where all the bits match the actual box to be opened, and this will only correctly decrypt the desired box number.
-For any other box, the result of at least one bit would appear random (because of trying to get the "wrong" bit using 1 out of 2 oblivious transfer for that bit.)
+Encryption requires two inputs, the key and value, to be encrypted; for cryptographic reasons, the value being encrypted must be different for each box but known to both parties-the box number itself meets this criteria. $\bigcirc$ sends the value EBi (exclusive or of encryptions and contents) for every box to $\triangle$ .
+To recover the key, $\triangle$ chooses a 0 or 1 as the value it will be able to recover for each bit (corresponding to the binary representation of the desired box number).
+Each bit of the key is transferred using 1-out-of-2 oblivious transfer; $\triangle$ will only be able to recover the key where all the bits match the actual box to be opened, and this will only correctly decrypt the desired box number.
+For any other box, the result of at least one bit would appear random (because of trying to get the "wrong" bit using 1-out-of-2 oblivious transfer for that bit).

-We show this protocol for 16 boxes (4 bits); assume that \bigcirc has $B_1 \dots B{16}$ and \triangle wants to learn B_7 .
+We show this protocol for 16 boxes (four bits); assume that $\bigcirc$ has $B_1, \ldots, B{16}$ , and $\triangle$ wants to learn $B_7$ .
 We also use an encryption function E (e.g., DES (NIS 1988)) as the hash function H meeting the random oracle assumption; as will be seen below, we need to invert the hash as part of this protocol.